|

 The Essentials for Crafting Your Toilet

-To make our camping toilet, we’ll need a 5-gallon bucket as the base.
-This is perfect for holding waste.
-We’ll also want a toilet seat that fits on top of the bucket.
+Grab a 5-gallon bucket for the base.
+It’s the perfect size.
+You’ll also want a toilet seat that fits snugly on top.

-Compostable garbage bags are a must-have.
-They keep things clean and make disposal easy.
-Don’t forget toilet paper or wipes!
+Compostable garbage bags are a must.
+They make cleanup so much easier.
+Don’t forget toilet paper or wipes – seriously, don’t.

-We might need a utility knife to cut materials.
-Some campers like to use plywood to make a sturdier base.
-Duct tape is handy for quick fixes.
+You might need a utility knife to cut things to size.
+Some folks use plywood for a sturdier base.
+Duct tape?
+Always handy.

 Compostable Trash Bags